Making Tax Digital for VAT

 If you own a business, you are self-employed and you pay income tax, national insurance, VAT or corporation tax, then it is quite likely you will be affected.
 This means you could be required to keep track of your tax affairs digitally using MTD compatible software, and to update HMRC at least quarterly via your digital tax account.
 Eventually this will abolish the annual tax return.
 This will be the law and there will be penalties for non-compliance.

 This notice explains the rules for Making Tax Digital for VAT and about the digital information you must keep if they apply to you.
-It was last updated 31 December 2020.

 This notice explains:

 MTD for VAT requires VAT registered businesses with taxable turnover above the VAT registration threshold to keep records in digital form and file their VAT Returns using software.